KingCamrin/camrins-showcase-app/README.md

 # Camrin's Showcase App

-A professional portfolio and project management dashboard designed to impress hiring managers and HR teams.
 This React application provides a clean, modern interface for showcasing your projects with comprehensive project management features.

 ## 🎯 Features